 For example, we ask for an email and password on Crazy Egg before we ask for your credit card information.
 In other words, we’ve broken this down into two steps instead of one.
 Why?
 Because through A/B testing, we’ve learned that you are at least 10% more likely to complete the purchase in the two-step scenario.
 Apparently, you feel that since you have already given us your email address, you might as well give us your credit card details.

-This is what I call the hoop theory, which says that getting your visitors to invest a little at a time will turn them into customers.
+This is what we call the hoop theory, which says that getting your visitors to invest a little at a time will turn them into customers.

 This strategy is so effective that e-commerce companies use it with their checkout process.
 Just think about Amazon…When you are checking out, you see your cart first, then a landing page with your shipping information and then a credit card checkout page.

-To show you the effectiveness of breaking up your landing page into multiple steps, I decided to run a test on Quick Sprout.
-I added an email address field to the homepage, and it dropped the conversion rate down to 29%: out of 100 visitors, only 29 gave me their URLs and email addresses.
+To show you the effectiveness of breaking up your landing page into multiple steps, we decided to run a test on Quick Sprout.
+We added an email address field to the homepage, and it dropped the conversion rate down to 29%: out of 100 visitors, only 29 gave us their URLs and email addresses.

-But when I asked visitors for their email addresses in step 2, instead of the homepage, there was a 91% chance that they gave them to me.
+But when we asked visitors for their email addresses in step 2, instead of the homepage, there was a 91% chance that they gave them to us.

 That means out of 100 visitors, 67 entered their URLs.
-And out of the 67 people that entered their URLs, 60 gave me their email addresses.
+And out of the 67 people that entered their URLs, 60 gave us their email addresses.

-By breaking up the landing page into two steps instead of one, I was able to collect 60 emails instead of 29.
+By breaking up the landing page into two steps instead of one, we were able to collect 60 emails instead of 29.
 That’s a big difference.

 Avoid these common mistakes